jaun-van-heerden/xmpro-public-docs/scripts/XMPRO Website Scrape Scripts/XMPro Platform/Prescriptive RecommendationsTrigger rule-based al.md

 # How It Works

-XMPro App Designer is an integral part of our Intelligent Digital Twin Suite, expertly crafted to facilitate the visual orchestration of your application workflows.
-It emphasizes on efficient integration and customization of application patterns, ensuring a streamlined and effective user experience.

-Explore this demonstration to discover how XMPro App Designer can streamline application development and elevate the efficiency of real-time applications within your organization.
+Engage with this demonstration to learn how XMPro Recommendation Manager can refine the recommendation process and enhance the effectiveness of decision-making in real-time scenarios across your organization.

 TALK TO A PRODUCT EXPERT